gliptak/lecture-source-py/source/rst/scalar_dynam.rst

     ts_plot(g, xmin, xmax, k0, ts_length=20, var='k')

-When capital stock is higher than the unique positive steady state we see that it declines:
+When capital stock is higher than the unique positive steady state, we see that it declines:

 .. code-block:: ipython